pavelYankov/AngularIntro/README.md

 # AngularIntro

-This project is aimed to be a skeleton used for introductory tasks regarding angular aimed towards enterprise applications.
+This project is aimed to be a skeleton used for introductory tasks regarding applications.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.